 BTP-FUR-REQ-041776/A-Envelope Icon Only (TcSE ROIN-295141-2)

 When this setting is enabled, In-Vehicle Infotainment System shall not display a pop-up notification once a new message(e) has been received, nor shall it play an audible alert.
 In-Vehicle Infotainment System shall only display the Envelope Icon to alert the user that they have received a new message(s).
-This is the messaging alert to be used when the user has set Do Not Disturb on as described within Handsfree Phone Requirements .
+This is the messaging alert to be used when the user has set Do Not Disturb on as described within the phone section of the SPSS.

 BTP-FUR-REQ-041777/B-Canned Messages Requirements (TcSE ROIN-295142-1)